BA Politics and International Relations (2010), Founder at Guidelighter

-Why did you choose Royal Holoway for your degree?
+Why did you choose to study at Royal Holloway?

 How did your time at Royal Holloway benefit your career (academically or from an extra-curricular point of view)?

 My Political Theory class taught by Dr Nathan Widder was probably the most intellectually stimulating class I ever had at university.
 Throughout my time at Royal Holloway I felt welcome and comfortable wherever I went and this has given me a lot both personally and academically.
 I had the opportunity to spend one year on exchange at UC San Diego, finished my degree with a first class and met many wonderful people with whom I am still in close friendship and contact.
 In that sense my time at Royal Holloway has benefited me in many different ways both personally as well as professionally.